Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is No effect.
+The correct answer is Avoided thoracic entry and preserved vertebral stability.

 Thank you!
 Your submission has been received!